swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-1-run-a-simple-ml-experiment/index.md

 python src/evaluate.py model.pkl data/features
 ```

 Congrats!
 You have now a running experiment.
+This step is done.

+{% callout type="note" %}
+Want to see what the result of this step should look like?
+Have a look at the Git repository directory here: [step-1-run-a-simple-ml-experiment](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-1-run-a-simple-ml-experiment)
+{% /callout %}

 ## State of the MLOps process